constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/shape_index.md

 in those instances, we consider every document associated with those shapes as potential sources of solutions.
-If every $$Q_p \in Q$$ are contained by a shape of the SI then we know before the request of the whole domain where potential solution can be gotten, so we can safely adapt the lookup policy to prune every links from the rest of the domain.
+If every $$Q_p \in Q$$ are contained by a shape of the SI then we know before the request of the whole domain where potential solution can be access, so we can safely adapt the lookup policy to prune every links from the rest of the domain.
 Above is the best-case scenario but other propositions are necessary to solve the general problem.
 If one of the shapes is open then it will always be necessary to visit the set of documents associated with it.
 If the SI is complete and some $$Q_p$$ are not contained inside a $$Q_s$$ then the engine has to visit